gshumilin/learning-bot/README.md

 <h1>  Architecture </h1>

 The project uses **Handle-Pattern**.
-The common logic for the telegram bot and the console bot turned out to be the message processing logic.
+Common logic for telegram bot and console bot turned out to be the message processing logic.
 It has been moved to `App.MessageHandling` module.
 There are **unit-tests** for this logic.

-There are separate modules for the implementation of each bot and for filling the handler: `App.ConsoleBotRun`, `App.TgBotRun`.
+There are separate modules for the implementation of each bot and for filling the handler: `App.ConsoleBotRun` and `App.TgBotRun`.
 Modules for reading the config and logging are located in the `Implementations` folder.